AliRn76/panther/docs/docs/generic_crud.md

         ...
     ```

-2. define `objects` method, so the `ListAPI` knows to return which books
+2. define `cursor` method, so the `ListAPI` knows to return which books

     ```python
     from panther.generics import CreateAPI, ListAPI